nickloewen/worldle-time-machine/readme.md

-# Wordle Time Machine (Userscript)
+# Worldle Time Machine (Userscript)

 Play the Worldle puzzle for any day you like, past or future.

 Just enter the date in the new header and hit "go to puzzle."

-(Hit "clear selection" and then "go to puzzle" to return to today's Wordle.)
+(Hit "clear selection" and then "go to puzzle" to return to today's Worldle.)

 ![Screenshot showing the time machine interface](worldle-time-machine-screenshot.png)